fstab50/ec2cli/README.md

 > **Important**:
-    _For proper operation, at a minimum this program requires the default awscli user should have read-only IAM permissions to all EC2 describe functions._
+    _For proper operation, at a minimum this program requires the *default awscli user account* should have read-only IAM permissions to all EC2 describe functions._
 >